Advantages of Silicon Carbide Armor

 - Excellent multi-hit resistance against rifle rounds and shrapnel

-- Performs reliably across extreme temperatures and harsh environments
+- Performs reliably across extreme temperatures & harsh environments

 - Customizable sizes and shapes for tactical gear and vehicle integration

-Silicon carbide armor is made from advanced ceramic SiC, known for its high hardness, low weight, and impact resistance.
-It is widely used in body armor, vehicle and aircraft protection, and ballistic shields.
-Silicon carbide armor offers reliable defense against bullets and shrapnel while remaining lightweight, ideal for military, law enforcement, and aerospace use.
-Balancing performance, cost, and weight, it is often commonly used over alumina and more expensive boron carbide.
+Silicon carbide armor is made from advanced ceramic SiC.
+It is known for high hardness, low weight and impact resistance.
+Armor plate made from silicon carbide is widely used in body armor, vehicle and aircraft protection.
+Silicon carbide ceramic armor offers reliable defense against bullets while remaining lightweight.
+It is ideal for military, law enforcement, and aerospace use.
+With good cost-efectiveness, it is commonly used over alumina and boron carbide ones.

-Providing various grades and purities of Silicon Carbide Powder for advanced industrial applications.
+NKM provides silicon carbide armor plates made from various grades and purities of silicon carbide powder for advanced industrial applications.

-High-level ballistic protection with low weight for vehicles and aircraft.
+High-level ballistic protection.
+Light for vehicles & aircraft.

 Stops rifle rounds while staying lightweight and comfortable.